VA Tech Wabag

-VA Tech Wabag Ltd. is an Indian multinational company with headquarters in Chennai.
-Founded in Breslau in 1924, the company is focussed on desalination and water treatment for municipal and industrial users.
-The company has completed more than 6000 projects and is present across more than 30 countries..
+VA Tech Wabag Ltd. is an Indian multinational company focussed on desalination and water treatment for municipal and industrial users.
+Founded in Breslau in 1924, the company is headquartered in Chennai.

 History

 Wabag

-In 1924, Max Reder started Wabag Wasserfilter-Bau in Breslau, Germany.
+In 1924, Max Reder started Wabag Wasserfilter-Bau AG in Breslau, German Empire (now Wrocław, Poland).
 Deutsche Babcock became majority shareholder of Wabag in 1973 and eventually took over the entire company.

 Julius Overhoff's water treatment company, founded in 1930, became part of Austrian Simmering-Graz-Pauker (SGP) AG in 1987.

 In 1989, SGP's Energy and Environmental Technology Division and VA Finalindustrie merged, becoming SGP VA Energie- und Umwelttechnik, which merged in 1992 with Environmental Technology Division of Waagner Biro AG to form Austrian Energy & Environment SGP/Waagner Biro GmbH, the biggest energy firm in Austria.
 In 1996, Austrian Energy bought Tetra Industrietechnik and the environmental business of Sulzer Chemtech AG, and in 1997, Austrian Energy bought the reverse osmosis desalinization unit of Elin Energieversorgung and 70 percent of the shares of Puraqua shares from Energie Steirmark.
 VA Tech/Austrian Energy bought the remaining 30 percent of Puraqua in 1999.

 During the 1990s, Wabag Kulmbach started a Leipzig subsidiary, purchased Water Engineering, Ltd., a British company, and the Belgian company STEP including a Tunisia branch, and bought an interest in AEW ESMIL.
 Also in the 1990s, Wabag added Salzburg and Brno branches.